Rate-Independent Computation in Continuous Chemical Reaction Networks

 Let $a, b, c, x$ denote the initial concentrations of species $A$, $B$, $C$, $X$.
-Note that this system does not stably compute any function in the model defined in this paper because on input $a=b$ we can stabilize to any value of output $y$ between $0$ and $x$.
+This system does not stably compute any function in the model defined in this paper because on input $a=b$, it can stabilize to any value of output $y$ between $0$ and $x$.

-In contrast, consider the above system under mass-action kinetics.
-First note that the concentration of $C$ approaches $0$ as time goes to infinity in all cases.
-If $a>b$, then also the concentration $B$ approaches $0$ but the concentration of $A$ remains bounded away from $0$.
+In contrast, consider the above system under mass-action kinetics, where an adversary picks the rate constants, but they remain constant over time.
+Because $A$ and $B$ are required to produce $C$, and at least one of them goes to 0 by the third reaction, the concentration of $C$ approaches $0$ as time goes to infinity by the final reaction, no matter the rate constants.
+If $a>b$, then also the concentration of $B$ approaches $0$ but the concentration of $A$ remains bounded away from $0$.
 Therefore, the output $y$ converges to $x$, regardless of what the rate constants are.
 Similarly, if $b>a$, the output $y$ approaches $0$.